edumserrano/webpack-module-federation-with-angular/docs/basics-module-federation.md

 > **Note**
 >
-> Although there are references to angular in this documention, the majority of the information here is agnostic to the frontend technology used.
+> Although there are references to Angular in this documention, the majority of the information here is agnostic to the frontend technology used.
 It's valid as long as you're using Webpack.
 >

 ## Webpack configuration file

-The below shows an example of the **minimum** configuration required to get webpack module federation working for **angular apps**.
+The below shows an example of the **minimum** configuration required to get webpack module federation working for **Angular apps**.
 For more information see:

 - [webpack official documentation](https://webpack.js.org/configuration/)
 - [gist with Module Federation options, usage, hints](https://gist.github.com/zfeher/201f55c057553078fe5b0aac1dad6969)